Fahrenheit6882/Fahrenheit6882.github.io/site/docs/website/website-edit.md

 Click the buttons to say that you trust this code, and that's it!
 You now have the code for our website open in VS Code.

+## How to make changes

+Make sure that you are viewing the `docusaurus` git branch.

+Edit `index.html` to change the Homepage.

+Or, edit any of the files under the `site` directory to and and update the Guides and Blogs.

+For example, you could add a whole new guide by creating a new folder under the `site/docs` folder.
+And then add some markdown files under the new folder.
+See the `site/docs/website` folder for a sample.

+After you've made your changes, read [this page](/site/docs/website/website-deploy) to learn how you can view the new site on your laptop before pushing it up to the live site.

 ## Make quick changes from your browser

 If needed, it's possible to make quick changes directly from your browser on github.